flutter/website/src/docs/resources/platform-adaptations.md

 ## Scrolling

-Scrolling is an important part of the platform's look and feel and Flutter automatically adjusts the scrolling behavior to match the current platform.
+Scrolling is an important part of the platform's look and feel, and Flutter automatically adjusts the scrolling behavior to match the current platform.

 ### Physics simulation